voucherifyio/voucherify-openapi/docs/reference-docs/VALIDATION-RULES-API-Validation-Rule-Object.md

 | object</br>`string` | <p>The type of object represented by JSON.
 This object stores information about the validation rule.</p> |

 ## Validation Rule Rules
-#### Contains all the rule definitions for the validation rule.
+<p>Contains all the rule definitions for the validation rule.
 It is a set of key value pairs representing the rules and logic between the rules.
-The keys are numbered consequtively beginning from `1`.
-The values are objects containing the rule conditions.
+The keys are numbered consequtively beginning from <code>1</code>.
+The values are objects containing the rule conditions.</p>

 | Attributes |  Description |
 |:-----|:--------|